Announcement from Japan Customs - Mandatory to Use ACP in Many Cases - Attorney for Customs Procedures

 Definition of the Importer

-- In the cases other than above, an importer is a person who has a right to disposition of the import cargo at the time of import declaration.
-If there is another person who acts on the purpose of the import*, that person is also included :
+- In the cases other than above, an importer is a Person Having the Right of Disposal of the import cargo at the time of import declaration.
+If there is another person who acts on the purpose of the import*, that person is also included:

 In case of a cargo imported: